The 15 Largest Hand Sizes in NBA History

 Lebron James stands at the same height as "The Hawk" but he can only boast of a hand length and span of nine inches and nine and one-quarter inches respectively.
 Connie had one of the longest, if not the longest, hand lengths in the history of the NBA.
 Remarkably, he had the same hand length as 7'7" Tacko Fall.

 3. Kawhi Leonard

 It was said that when Kawhi Leonard was born, his mum immediately noticed that his hands were disproportionate to the rest of his body.
-Kawhi had enormous hands even as a baby.
-His mum knew there and then nobody could switch babies on her.
+He had enormous hands even as a baby.
+His mum knew that nobody could switch babies on her.

 Sport Science: Kawhi Leonard